tdwg/how-did-it-die/meetings/2021-09-08/meeting_notes.md

 A proposal for the new vitality term and control vocabulary has been submitted to TDWG: https://github.com/tdwg/dwc/issues/363 and has been flagged as ready for public comment.

-Most of the meeting was spent going through two use cases to see how our proposed vocabulary works against the examples.
+Most of the meeting was spent going through two use cases to see how our proposed vocabulary works against the examples: https://docs.google.com/document/d/1Qf-RdsHtUaEb2g1ESBpa4g7vYCwxiovSkj6sUAF0CiM/edit.

 Use cases:
 1. Causes of Death from the UK Predatory Bird Monitoring Scheme (PBMS)